Bangkok·Temple Tours

 Trip Thai Tour Guide Team

-1 March 2026 · ⏱ 29 min read
+1 March 2026 · ⏱ 32 min read

 The Grand Palace and Wat Pho are the two most important stops on any Bangkok temple tour — and they sit literally next door to each other, separated by a 3-minute walk.

 Most visitors doing a Grand Palace tour in Bangkok make the same mistake: they visit only the Grand Palace and miss Wat Pho entirely.
-Or they visit separately on different days, spending twice the travel time for no reason.
-Our private Bangkok tour combines both in one seamless half-day, so you see everything that matters without wasting a single hour.
+Or they try to do both on different days, spending twice the travel time for no reason.

 The Best Bangkok Temple Tour: Why Private Beats Group Every Time